jimken-mido/soda/versioned_docs/version-v0.17.0/connectors/powershell.md

 ---
 description: Phoenix connector for PowerShell.
-Use powershell scripts when automating forensic and ediscovery workflows.
+Use powershell scripts when automating forensic and Land Rover Discovery workflows.
 ---

 # PowerShell Connector